 This Heritage Impact Assessment (HIA) has been prepared by W.E.
-Oughtred & Associates Inc. as a requirement for obtaining a heritage permit for the proposed demolition of an existing home at 965 Whittier Crescent.
+Oughtred & Associates Inc. as a requirement for obtaining a heritage permit for the proposed new construction at 846 Chaucer Ave.
 An HIA is required as this property is located within the Cultural Landscape, Residential Landscape of Lorne Park Estates.
 "This unique shoreline community combines a low density residential development with the protection and management of an amazing forested community representative in many ways of the presettlement shoreline of Lake Ontario.
 Mature specimens of white pine, red oak, etc. give this residential area a unique visual quality.
 This cultural landscape is recognized for its wonderful balance between residential development and the protection of a mature forest community.
 The area was initiated as the 75 acres Lorne Park pleasure resort in 1879.
 In 1886, the Toronto and Lorne Park Summer Resort Company acquired the property and built summer cottages.
 In 1999, the last remaining cottage was demolished due to damage from an earlier fire.
 This neighbourhood remains a privately held community."
 1

 This report has been prepared in accordance with the City of Mississauga's Terms of Reference for Heritage Impact Assessments (June, 2017).
 A site visit was undertaken by W.E.
-Oughtred & Associates on August 31, 2020 to assess and document the property and its relationship to the neighbourhood.
-It should be noted that the house has been vacant for approximately 8 years and was sold under power of sale.
-This is to say, that they house was unsafe to enter due to the deterioration of the dwelling.
-It has been exposed to the elements for years.
+Oughtred & Associates on October 6, 2021 to assess and document the property and its relationship to the neighbourhood.
+It should be noted that the house was demolished in March 2020, under demolition permit 19-4990.
+The house was damaged in a fire and thus demolished.